pydemo/stddev-example/README.md

-# stddev-example
-Standard deviation calculation example for impressions fact and campaigns slowly changing  dimension using Python

 ### Prereqs:
 1. We will need valid job queue and compute environment for AWS Batch.
 2. Also we need working Docker environment to complete this task (Amazon Linux +Docker).